QPod/QPod.github.io/QPod/docs/intro-en.md

 ## Your Swiss Army Knife for AI & Data Science

-In a nutshell, `QPod` ( [DockerHub](https://hub.docker.com/r/qpod/qpod/) | [GitHub](https://github.com/QPod/docker-images) ) is an **out-of-box Data Science / AI environment and platform** at your fingertip which you would love 💕.
+In a nutshell, `QPod` ( [DockerHub](https://hub.docker.com/u/qpod/) | [GitHub](https://github.com/QPod/) ) is an **out-of-box Data Science / AI environment and platform** at your fingertip which you would love 💕.

 With Docker and `QPod`, you

-- 📦 can start your data science / AI projects with nearly `zero configuration` - QPod puts everything about installing (latest) packages and configuring environment into standard docker images and set you free from these tedious work.
+- 📦 can start your data science / AI projects with nearly `zero configuration` - QPod puts everything about installing (latest) packages and configuring environment into standard docker images and sets you free from these tedious work.
 - 🌍 will find your work more `easy-to-reproduce` - QPod standard images make scientific research or data analysis project as [reproducible pipelines](https://doi.org/10.1038/d41586-018-07196-1) and help you [share your work with others](https://doi.org/10.1038/515151a).
 - 🆙 can easily `scale-up and scale-out` your algorithms and key innovations - QPod help you move forward smoothly from the development stage to deployment stage by re-using these images to either to provide RESTful APIs or orchestrate map/reduce operations on big data.